© Copyright 2014, R. Fleischer

 This also applies to K-bike engines.

 As parts speed up, other factors come into play.
 Required or specified oil viscosity can be juggled somewhat by the engine manufacturer.
 INcreasing viscosity will allow more loading, but then you get higher temperatures; and less immediate oiling.
 SPEED of the parts means faster shearing of all layers, but speed helps form a cushion, so higher speed means higher allowed loading (read that again, and think about what you have heard about 'lugging' an engine).
 The best approach for a manufacturer is usually to use a reasonably low viscosity oil, with very good thinning characteristics (high viscosity index) so it does not thin too much with temperature rise.
 When the K bikes came out, BMW contracted with Spectro Oils to produce an oil specifically for the water-cooled K bikes.
 BMW then promoted that oil (a bit slyly when they did that for Airheads, it wasn't the very best for them, although 'adequate').
 The oil that Spectro made for BMW was NOT Golden Spectro, and was not standard Spectro either.

 In the very beginning of the K-bike

 production, BMW was having

-well, with VERY FEW reported problems with the early OR later starter sprag
+well, with VERY FEW reported problems with ANY starter sprag

 What happened when the starter sprag clutch began